The Red Primrose

 “Did you notice the labret?”

-“Yeah, but who’d want that?” a smile curling her lips.
+“Yeah, but who’d want that?” she said with a curl of her lips.

 “I bet he eats a mean box.”